AlexChalk/AlexChalk.github.io/presents.md

 #### Camellia Sinensis

 I love the Québec teahouse Camellia Sinensis.
-They will ship tea anywhere in Canada, so you can order me some tea on [their website](camellia-sinsensis-link) and get it delivered to my address.
+They will ship tea anywhere in Canada, so you can order me some tea on [their website][camellia-sinensis-link] and get it delivered to my address.
 Please steer clear of smoky varieties like Lapsang Souchong, but I'll drink any other tea you send me.

 #### Bandcamp

 Bandcamp is my preferred choice for listening to music.
 You have to pay for records you listen to more than a few times (like in the old days), and the company commission on sales is means-tested, which means lesser-known artists receive almost all of the money you pay (and even successful artists keep >80%).
-If you buy me a [gift card](bandcamp-gift-card-link) on their site then you can help me find and enjoy new music.
+If you buy me a [gift card][bandcamp-gift-card-link] on their site then you can help me find and enjoy new music.

 #### Cordless Vacuum

 If you are feeling very generous (or coordinating with others), I'd really like a cordless stick vacuum.
-I mostly trust [The Wirecutter](wirecutter-cordless-vacuum-link) for this sort of purchase, which means the model I'm after is the Ryobi 18V One+ HP (but check the link to make sure it's still recommended).
-It's sold exclusively via [Home Depot](ryobi-link)—please get the model that comes with a charger.
+I mostly trust [The Wirecutter][wirecutter-cordless-vacuum-link] for this sort of purchase, which means the model I'm after is the Ryobi 18V One+ HP (but check the link to make sure it's still recommended).
+It's sold exclusively via [Home Depot][ryobi-link]—please get the model that comes with a charger.

 #### Frank and Oak

 Frank and Oak is a Montréal-based clothing company.
-I like their clothes, but I would prefer [gift cards](frank-and-oak-link) so that I can pick out what I want for myself.
+I like their clothes, but I would prefer [gift cards][frank-and-oak-link] so that I can pick out what I want for myself.

 #### Socks

 Socks are always welcome, and I am partial to a pricey brand called Darn Tough.
 I'm a men's size medium, and my preferred sock style is micro crew.
-You can choose me a nice (but subtle) design and ship it to me from [their website](darn-tough-link).
+You can choose me a nice (but subtle) design and ship it to me from [their website][darn-tough-link].

 #### Keycaps